xiaofeng94/BeDDE-for-defogging/README.md

 DCPDN,
 and GFN,

-We test them on BeDDE as the defogging benchmarks.
+We test them on BeDDE as the dehazing benchmarks.
 Code of those methods in our experiments will be available in this repo as well.
 Details of each method can be found in the folder named after the method.